Build frontend (SvelteKit)

 The lock ID (0x464F524745) is derived from "FORGE" in hex.
 Only one node holds this lock at a time.
 Other nodes block until migrations complete.
 The lock releases automatically when the connection closes.

 Multiple nodes can start simultaneously.
 First node runs migrations.
-Others wait.
-No race conditions.
+Others wait, which avoids race conditions.

 Health Endpoints